Selected Course Descriptions

-The following represents the range of courses available to students in Folklore Studies at the University of Oregon.
-In addition to FLR classes, our affiliated professors offer a number of approved courses covering a variety of topics in folklore.
-For schedules, please click on the links to the right.
+The following represents a range of courses available to students in folklore and public culture studies at the University of Oregon.
+In addition to FLR classes, our core faculty and affiliated professors offer a number of approved courses covering a variety of topics in folklore and public culture.
+For schedules, please click on the link to the right.

 FLR 225 Voices of Africa (4).
-Novels, music, dance, dress, paintings, films, and cartoons serve as a primary sources from which to learn about the diversity and vivacity of contemporary African peoples.
-Gilman.
+Introduces students to life on the African continent through engagement with a variety of expressive forms used by individuals (“voices”) from a number of countries.
+Novels, music, dance, dress, paintings, films, and political cartoons will serve as primary sources from which students will learn about the diversity and vivacity of contemporary African peoples.

 FLR 235 Folklore and the Supernatural (4).
 Introduces the study of beliefs about the supernatural by examining diverse approaches to the description and analysis of belief traditions and religious cultures.
 Topics include apparitions, miracles, prophecy, apocalyptic cults, magic, angels, pilgrimage, vampires, UFOs, zombies, possession states, and supernatural assault.
 Wojcik